AaronDavidSchneider/chemcomp/doc/source/Structure/Accretion-Module.rst

 * **calc_m_dot()**

 is called by the planet at each timestep to update the recalculate the accretion rates.
-This method is overloaded by the child classes (pebbles, planetesimals, gas).
+This method is overloaded by the child classes (pebbles, gas).

 * **_init_params()**